maciejdarlak/E-commerce_LiquorStore/README.md

 ![LiquorStore Preview](./preview.png)

-## E-commerce_LiquorStore
+### E-commerce_LiquorStore

-ASP.NET Core 6.0 + Angular Material 17.3.10

 ## Overview

-> This is a web application built with C# and ASP.NET Core 6.0.
+> This is a web application built with C# and ASP.NET Core 6.0 and Angular Material 17.3.10
 > The project represents a simple online liquor store application.
 > The main goal of the project was learning full-stack development and application architecture.